-How to Cook Unripe Spaghetti Squash as a Summer Squash
+Green Spaghetti Squash (Cooked as a Summer Squash)

-PIN How to Cook Unripe Spaghetti Squash to try it later!
+PIN this post about Green Spaghetti Squash to try cooking it later!

 What’s the difference between winter squash and summer squash?

-How did I learn about cooking unripe spaghetti squash?
+How did I learn about cooking green spaghetti squash?

-Many years ago I was introduced to this way of eating spaghetti squash by a former boyfriend who grew it in his garden, and he taught me about picking the squashes when they were young and green and the skin could be pierced easily with your fingernail, and then simply boiling them and serving as a vegetable with lots of butter, salt, and pepper.
+Many years ago I was introduced to this way of eating spaghetti squash by a former boyfriend who grew it in his garden, and he taught me about picking the squashes when they were young and green and the skin could be pierced easily with your fingernail.
+Then he would simply boil the cut-up squash and serve it as a vegetable with lots of butter, salt, and pepper.
 It wasn’t until many years later that I learned to leave the spaghetti squash on the vine until the skins turn yellow, then bake or microwave the squash so the strands pull apart into a kind of vegetable “spaghetti” which is also tasty in a different way.
 I like spaghetti squash as a winter squash, but I am absolutely crazy about spaghetti squash when it’s cooked as a summer squash.

 How can you get unripe spaghetti squash?